neurogenomics/rworkflows/README.md

 [`bioconductor/bioconductor_docker`](https://github.com/Bioconductor/bioconductor_docker)
 Docker container.

-**NOTE**: The `bioconductor/bioconductor_docker` container often lags behind the actual Bioconductor releases.
+**NOTE**: Whenever a new version of Bioconductor is released, the `bioconductor/bioconductor_docker` container will often lag behind the actual Bioconductor releases for up to several days, due to the time it takes to update the container.
 This means that sometimes “devel” in `Bioconductor/bioconductor_docker` is actually referring to the “release” version of Bioconductor.
 See this [Issue](https://github.com/Bioconductor/bioconductor_docker/issues/37) for details.